sophice/ahk-keyboard-locker/README.md

 - automatically exit on unlock
 - lock mouse as well

-The file contains explanations for each setting.
+The settings file contains explanations for each setting.

 # Known issues